InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-keys.md

     ![remove-keys](/media/images/docs/infrablockchain/tutorials/service-chains/infra-did-parachain/remove-keys.png)

-## Adding and Removing Public Keys from InfraBlockchain DID Using the infra-did-js Library
+## Adding and Removing Public Keys from Infra DID Using the infra-did-js Library

-To add and remove public keys from InfraBlockchain DID using the `infra-did-js` library:
+To add and remove public keys from Infra DID using the `infra-did-js` library:

 1. Install the [`infra-did-js`](https://github.com/InfraBlockchain/infra-did-js) library.